Arjun-7x/Sqli-Adventures/lab-18-xml-encoding-bypass.md

 ---

-That's the full path — from a single quote breaking a category filter, through UNION extraction, blind inference by message, error, and time, out-of-band exfiltration, and finally slipping past a WAF entirely.
-Eighteen labs, one database at a time, giving up everything it had.
+And that's the adventure, wrapped.
+Eighteen doors, eighteen different ways in — a single quote that broke a filter, a UNION that walked out with usernames and passwords, blind guesses turned into certainty one bit at a time, a database that phoned home without saying a word, and finally, a WAF that never saw it coming.

+The database gave up everything it had.
+Turns out it never stood a chance.